intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 }
 ```

-The next things we want to do is checking for the test case using Scoreboard.
+The next things that we want to do is checking for the test case using a `Scoreboard`.
 We are expecting the value to keep on increasing when enabled pin is 1.

 ```dart
 class MyScoreboard extends Component {